xoba/ad/readme.md

-in these movies, white pixels are correctly guessed classes, red are incorrect. class#1 is a circle embedded in a 2-d feature space, class#2 is everything else.
+in these movies, white pixels are correctly guessed classes, red are incorrect. class#1 is a circle embedded in a 2-d feature space, class#2 is everything else. "time" in the movie is monotonic with training iteration.